 - 2.39 We asked acquirers to describe their relationships with Mastercard and Visa.
-Our questions included how they purchase scheme and processing services, whether they negotiate the terms of supply, and how often they meet with the card schemes.62 - Several of the acquirers that responded told us they had never negotiated the terms of supply with the card schemes during the last five years or that they pay the schemes' standard pricing.63 One further acquirer told us that fees are 'generally non-negotiable' in the context of terms of supply negotiations.64 One acquirer, while submitting that scheme and processing fees are not negotiable by the acquirers with the schemes, told us that it negotiated framework terms of supply with Visa and Mastercard and that it successfully challenged Mastercard to remove a mandate requiring UK merchants to automatically opt-in to Mastercard instalments.65 Although several acquirers said that they have negotiated with the card schemes, 66 some indicated that the scope to do so can be limited for instance, to optional services.67 - The majority of acquirers described having regular interactions with both card schemes.^{68, 69} Several large acquirers mentioned frequent, sometimes weekly engagement with both card schemes, on a range of day-to-day operational issues.70 However, responses indicate that these interactions do not tend to involve significant discussions or negotiations on the terms of service and fees for core or mandatory services. - 2.40 We also asked acquirers if, in the last five years, they had been able to: - reject changes to scheme and processing fee levels - negotiate reduced increases or delayed application of increases
+Our questions included how they purchase scheme and processing services, whether they negotiate the terms of supply, and how often they meet with the card schemes62: - Several of the acquirers that responded told us they had never negotiated the terms of supply with the card schemes during the last five years or that they pay the schemes' standard pricing.63 One further acquirer told us that fees are 'generally non-negotiable' in the context of terms of supply negotiations.64 One acquirer, while submitting that scheme and processing fees are not negotiable by the acquirers with the schemes, told us that it negotiated framework terms of supply with Visa and Mastercard and that it successfully challenged Mastercard to remove a mandate requiring UK merchants to automatically opt-in to Mastercard instalments.65 Although several acquirers said that they have negotiated with the card schemes66, some indicated that the scope to do so can be limited for instance, to optional services.67 - The majority of acquirers described having regular interactions with both card schemes.^{68,69} Several large acquirers mentioned frequent, sometimes weekly engagement with both card schemes, on a range of day-to-day operational issues.70 However, responses indicate that these interactions do not tend to involve significant discussions or negotiations on the terms of service and fees for core or mandatory services. - 2.40 We also asked acquirers if, in the last five years, they had been able to: - reject changes to scheme and processing fee levels - negotiate reduced increases or delayed application of increases - obtain payments/funding from the card schemes to offset increased fees - mitigate fee increases in any other way71

-- 63 Stakeholder responses to PSR information request dated 11 January 2023. [%] - 64 Stakeholder response to PSR information request dated 11 January 2023.
-[88] - 65 Stakeholder response to PSR information request dated 11 January 2023. [%]. - 66 Stakeholder responses to PSR information request dated 11 January 2023. [%]. - 67 Stakeholder responses to PSR information request dated 11 January 2023. [%]. - 68 Stakeholder responses to PSR information request dated 11 January 2023. [%]. - 69 One of these acquirers [%] told us during a call that it meets with its account manager for the schemes every two weeks to: ask operational questions; ask about new initiatives the acquirer is working on; and build relationships. - 70 Stakeholder responses to PSR information request dated 11 January 2023. [%].
+- 63 Stakeholder responses to PSR information request dated 11 January 2023.
+[2-]. - 64 Stakeholder response to PSR information request dated 11 January 2023. [&]. - 65 Stakeholder response to PSR information request dated 11 January 2023. [>-]. - 66 Stakeholder responses to PSR information request dated 11 January 2023. [&]. - 67 Stakeholder responses to PSR information request dated 11 January 2023. [&]. - 68 Stakeholder responses to PSR information request dated 11 January 2023. [λ-]. - 69 One of these acquirers [&] told us during a call that it meets with its account manager for the schemes every two weeks to: ask operational questions; ask about new initiatives the acquirer is working on; and build relationships. - 70 Stakeholder responses to PSR information request dated 11 January 2023. [λ-]. - [>] In the last five years have you been able to: (a) Reject changes to scheme or processing fee levels? (b) Negotiate reduced increases in scheme or processing fee levels, or delay the application of the increased fees? (c) Obtain payments or funding from Mastercard or Visa which offset any increases? (d) Request and receive more information about the reasons for changes? (e) Mitigate the impact of fee changes on your business in other ways (e.g., switching to another supplier for some services)?